steelwolf180/Midas/README.md

 1) To have Python Version 3.3.2 or newer installed onto your computer

 2) To have Git and GitHub desktop client installed on your computer

+Converting Python v2 scripts to Python v3

+1) Go to your command line and change the directory to the location of your Python v2 script

+2) Then enter the code below

+   python C:\Python33\Tools\Scripts\2to3.py -w PythonV2Scipt.py